Ikkitousen Strong Climb: 2020

 The 2020 Ikkitousen Strong Climb was held between March 3 and April 26, 2020.
 The Block A winner Daichi Hashimoto, also the BJW World Strong Heavyweight Champion, defeated Block C winner Quiet Storm in the final round of the tournament.
 Several events that were scheduled to showcase the tournament were cancelled due to the COVID-19 pandemic.
-The matches that were to take place on those events were scored as draws with each wrestler earning one point.
+The matches that were to take place on those events were scored as draws, with each wrestler earning one point.

-2021

-The 2021 edition took place between March 3 and June 28.

 2022

 The 2022 Ikkitousen Strong Climb was held between January 5 and February 20, 2022.

+2025

+The 2025 Ikkitousen Strong Climb was held between May 15 and June 22, 2025.